 Mail balloting is not a newfangled idea; it was already deeply embedded in the American electoral system before the coronavirus hit.
 In the last two federal elections, roughly one out of every four Americans cast a mail ballot.
 In five states — Colorado, Hawaii, Oregon, Utah, and Washington — mail balloting has been the primary method of voting.
 In 28 additional states, all voters have had the right to vote by mail ballot if they choose, without having to provide any reason or excuse.
 Over time, a growing number of voters have chosen that option.
 Since 2000 more than 250 million votes have been cast via mailed-out ballots, in all 50 states, according to the Vote at Home Institute.
 In 2018, more than 31 million Americans cast their ballots by mail, about 25.8 percent of election participants.

 Despite this dramatic increase in mail voting over time, fraud rates remain infinitesimally small.
 None of the five states that hold their elections primarily by mail has had any voter fraud scandals since making that change.
 As the New York Times editorial board notes, “states that use vote-by-mail have encountered essentially zero fraud: Oregon, the pioneer in this area, has sent out more than 100 million mail-in ballots since 2000, and has documented only about a dozen cases of proven fraud.”
-Rounded to the seventh decimal point, that’s 0.0000001 percent of all votes cast.
-An exhaustive investigative journalism analysis of all known voter fraud cases identified only 491 cases of absentee ballot fraud from 2000 to 2012.
+That’s 0.00001 percent of all votes cast.*** An exhaustive investigative journalism analysis of all known voter fraud cases identified only 491 cases of absentee ballot fraud from 2000 to 2012.
 As election law professor Richard L. Hasen notes, during that period “literally billions of votes were cast.”
 While mail ballots are more susceptible to fraud than in-person voting, it is still more likely for an American to be struck by lightning than to commit mail voting fraud.